Clark-Manning/task-manager-northspyre-assessment/README.md

 ### Backend setup

-navigate to `/backend` and run the following commands:
+Navigate a terminal to `/backend` and run the following commands:

 To install and start the virtual environment for ease of use across systems: